Making Time for Excellence.

 After the round, Ali cleaned up and entered the ring with the focus to dominate his opponent.
 Liston took a bad beating.
 Unable to answer the bell for the start of round seven, he conceded the battle to Ali.

-Almost cheated out of success, Mohammed Ali overcame the odds.
+Almost cheated out of success, Muhammed Ali overcame the odds.
 Blinded by unfair tactics and sneaky cheating by an opponent who might have been already better than him entering the ring, Ali took his last 1,825 days of training the distance.

 He had made time for excellence.
 He took his skills, his athleticism, his greatness and traded it for immortality.